 \subsection{Search time in real time units}

-In the main text, we have exposed the calculation of the search time expressed in arbitrary units (Eq.~\ref{eq:stime_alpha_spots}.
+In the main text, we have exposed the calculation of the search time expressed in arbitrary units (Eq.~\ref{eq:stime_alpha_spots}).
+To do so, drivers were split into distinct categories $\alpha$, each endowed with their own matrix of turning probabilities ${\uul{T}}\alp$ and generalised transition matrix $M\alp_{ij}= (1-p_i\alp\,\hat{n}_i)\cdot T_{ij}\alp$.
+Since ${M\alp}^K$ determines how the density of cars evolves on the graph in $K$ steps (i.e., hops from node to node), we were able to calculate the average number of steps before parking.

 In order to derive a search time in minutes, a slightly more elaborate method is needed.
 For that purpose, we insert the transition matrix into a `generating' function $z \rightarrow \Na(z)$, where $z$ is a real variable, $N\alp_{ij}(z)=z^{\tau_{ij}}\,M_{ij}\alp$, and $\tau_{ij}$ is the travel time from node $i$ to node $j$.
 At this stage, one can notice that the exponentiation of this matrix to the power $K$ yields

 where the sum runs over permutations $\pi$ of indices (or `paths') such that $\pi_0=i$ and $\pi_K=j$.
 It immediately follows that

 is the probability to reach spot $j$ a number $K$ of steps after injection of the car at node $i$, multiplied by the total travel time from $i$ to $j$.
 The (unbound) travel time before parking thus reads